 As the study, published in the journal mSphere, explains, an infant’s colon needs to be on the acidic side to promote the growth of good gut bacteria and inhibit the growth of pathogenic bacteria.
 Above all, today’s infants are probably low on Bifidobacterium, a group of good bacteria that breaks down milk and produces acids.
 As a result, there’s an increase in potentially harmful bacteria such as E. coli and Clostridia.

 This rising imbalance in a baby’s gut microbiome can lead to health issues like digestive problems, colic, eczema, allergies, diabetes and obesity.

-Why is this happening to babies in the United States?
-In a press release, study co-author Jennifer Smilowitz, PhD, Associate Director of the Human Studies Research Program for the Foods for Health Institute at UC Davis, explains the team’s theory.
+Why is this happening to babies in the US?
+In a press release, study co-author Jennifer Smilowitz, PhD, associate director of the Human Studies Research Program for the Foods for Health Institute at UC Davis, explains the team’s theory.

 “These alarming changes to the infant gut microbiome and thus, gut environment, may be due to modern medical practices like antibiotics, c-sections, and formula feeding,” she says.
 “These are all potentially life-saving medical practices, but have unintended consequences on the infant gut microbiome.”

 In fact, after looking at 14 studies of breastfed babies published between 1926 and 2017, researchers were able to map out the periods of time when the pH of baby poop jumped the most: the 1940s and 1950s, when antibiotic use increased, and the 1980s, when c-section rates rose.